stastnypremysl/lsql-csv/README.md

 ## lsql-csv - quick introduction
 LSQL, the language of `lsql-csv`, aims to be a more lapidary language than SQL.
-Its design purpose is to enable it's user to quickly write simple queries directly to the terminal - it's design purpose is therefore different from SQL, where the readability of queries is more taken into account than in LSQL.
+Its design purpose is to enable its user to quickly write simple queries directly to the terminal - its design purpose is therefore different from SQL, where the readability of queries is more taken into account than in LSQL.

 ### Examples